Hilltop High School (California): Admissions

+Curriculum

 In the 2006–07 school year, the graduation rate was 93.3%.

 Hilltop has the highest number of AP courses available to all students and the highest AP pass rate out of the entire SUHSD at 72.8%.
 Since the 1999–2000 school year, there has been a 25% increase in exams taken, a 7% increase in the overall pass rate, and a 30% increase in the total number of students testing.

 Athletics

+The school colors are kelly green, white, and black.
+Its mascot is the "Lancer".

 Hilltop is a member of the California Interscholastic Federation (CIF) San Diego Section and the Mesa League of the Metro Conference.
 Hilltop competes in the following sports: